CS-433/ml-project-1-no_cs_members/README.md

 3. logistic regression + normalized + w0
 4. logistic regression + normalized smart + w0
 5. logistic regression + normalized smart + w0 + polynomial expansion w/ Ridge regression

+### `seven_methods.py`

+This file allows to calculate the accuracy for seven methods of regression and classification coded for this project.

+### `boxplotloop.py`

+This file allows to calculate the accuracy for each method on random train sets, in order to build their box plot.

 ## Authors